historic-trails/website/docs/sites/la-cueva-historic-district.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="The San Rafael Mission, a family chapel for the Romero's, had ornate gothic styles and Belgian rafter architecture which were uncommon in the area in the 1860's [source](https://www.flickr.com/photos/auvet/4725613711/in/photostream/)" image-url="la-cueva-san-rafael2.jpg"
+  caption="The San Rafael Mission, the Romeros' family chapel, had ornate Gothic styles and Belgian rafter architecture which were uncommon in the area in the 1860s. [source](https://www.flickr.com/photos/auvet/4725613711/in/photostream/)" image-url="la-cueva-san-rafael2.jpg"
 %}